ckipp01/chronica/wiki/chronica.md

   - [macwright.org](https://macwright.org) Tom's site is a reminder that I don't have to settle for giant sites full of trackers and adds to find quality content.
-  - [lihaoyi.com](http://www.lihaoyi.com/) Haoyi's site originally gave me the idea to just use Ammonite to generate this whole thing.
-Plus, I love all of his tools, including Ammonite.

 ```scala mdoc:tags:chronica
 ```